 Whether you’re looking for a great trading platform, low commissions or helpful customer support, Fidelity will do right by you.
 This broker does it all well, and it’s one of the easiest to use, especially if you’re just starting out, but works well for advanced investors, too.

-Bolstering its reputation further is the fact that Fidelity secured the top spot in Investor’s Business Daily’s 2022 investor survey, which polled the people who ought to know best – customers who actually use their services.
+- Bolstering its reputation further is the fact that Fidelity secured the top spot in Investor’s Business Daily’s 2022 investor survey, which polled the customers who actually use their services.

 Read more in Bankrate’s full review of Fidelity.